Badisi/ngx-safe-subscribe/README.md

 __Arguments__

-* `destructorName: string` *(default: "ngOnDestroy")* - The name of the method that will called when the object is supposed to be destroyed.
+* `destructorName: string` *(default: "ngOnDestroy")* - The name of the method that will be called when the object is supposed to be destroyed.

 ---